hauselin/obsidian-alfred/README.md

 **This version (≥ v0.2.0) of the workflow requires a one-time set-up.**

 - Add your vaults, one at a time: `oaddvault`
-  - Note that Obsidian's help vault has been added by default.
+  - Obsidian's help vault has been added by default.
 - To clear all vaults other than Obsidian's help vault: `oclearvaults`
 - To clear a single vault: `oclearvault`